Twice albums discography

 In June 2021, Twice released their tenth EP, Taste of Love, which peaked at number one on the Billboard Top Album Sales chart and became the first EP by a girl group to do so.
 It was also the first EP by a girl group to enter the top 10 of the Billboard 200.
 In November, they released their third Korean studio album, Formula of Love: O+T=<3, which earned them their first triple platinum certification from the KMCA.
 In 2022, after the group's contract renewal with JYP Entertainment, their eleventh EP, Between 1&2, became their first EP to sell over a million copies.
 The group's twelfth EP, Ready to Be, was released in 2023, becoming their best-selling EP in South Korea.
 In 2024, the group's thirteenth and fourteenth EPs, With You-th and Strategy, were released.
 The former was the group's first number-one entry on the Billboard 200.
 In 2025, the group's fourth and fifth Korean studio albums, This Is For and Ten: The Story Goes On were released in July and October respectively.

 Twice's debut in Japan occurred in 2017 with their first compilation album, #Twice, which earned the group their first platinum certification from the Recording Industry Association of Japan (RIAJ).
 The group's first Japanese studio album, BDZ, was released in September 2018 and was later platinum-certified.
 The repackaged edition of the album was released in the following December.
 The group released their second compilation album, #Twice2, in March 2019 and became platinum-certified by the RIAJ.
 In November of the same year, they released their second Japanese album, &Twice.
 In 2020, a repackage of &Twice and the group's third compilation album, #Twice3, were released.
 Twice's third Japanese studio album, Perfect World, was released in 2021.
 The compilation album #Twice4 and the studio album Celebrate were released in March and July 2022 respectively.
 In 2024, the group released their fifth Japanese studio album, Dive.
 In 2025, the compilation album #Twice5 and the studio album Enemy were released.
+The compilation album #Best 2015–2025 was released in 2026.

 To date, Twice have earned thirteen number-one albums in South Korea, eight number-one albums on Japan's Oricon Albums Chart, seven number-one albums on the Billboard Japan Hot Albums, a number-one album in the United States, and six number-one albums on Billboards World Albums.
-The group sold over 7.2 million albums, as of 2021.
+The group has sold over 7.2 million albums, as of 2021.